Contact Us

 Volume of cyber attacks

 Organisations are under relentless pressure.
 UK government data shows 43% of UK businesses and 30% of charities suffered breaches in 2025.
-As the cybercrime ecosystem grows with both technical and human enablers, attack volumes are set to rise.
+As the cybercrime ecosystem grows through both technological and human advancement, attack volumes are expected to increase.

 Sophistication of cyber attacks

-Cyber attacks are evolving in complexity, driven by automation, AI, and a growing pool of skilled threat actors.
-The NCSC reports sharply rising ‘nationally significant’ incidents, with perpetrators probing weaknesses daily and leveraging new techniques that outmatch traditional defences.
+Cyber attacks are evolving in complexity, driven by automation, AI, skills investment, and nation-state resourcing.
+The NCSC reports sharply rising ‘nationally significant’ incidents, with perpetrators leveraging techniques that outmatch even modern defences.

 Cost of disruption

-The financial toll of cyber disruption is substantial.
-Breaches cost businesses tens of thousands in direct losses, with catastrophic attacks causing economic damage in the billions.
-From the immediate cost of remediating an incident to lost custom, legal fees, and regulatory fines, attacks can hit your bottom line hard.
+Breaches can cost organisations tens of thousands in direct losses, with catastrophic attacks causing damage in the billions.
+From the immediate cost of remediating an incident to lost business, legal fees, and regulatory fines, attacks have the potential to destroy value in a matter of hours.

 Laws and regulations